SERBice/gotaskscheduler/README.md

 ListTasks Returns the list of existing tasks in the scheduler (ID, Name, Time Interval (in seconds, counted from when StartScheduler was executed) and if it is a one-time task (if false, the task is periodic)

-DelTask ​​Deletes a task (according to the supplied ID) from the scheduler.
+DeleteTask ​​Deletes a task (according to the supplied ID) from the scheduler.
 If it doesn't exist, it has no effect.
 It does not return information.

-DelAllTasks Deletes all tasks from the scheduler.
+DeleteAllTasks Deletes all tasks from the scheduler.
 If none exists, it has no effect.
 It does not return information.

 ---